toshi0383/ts-react-pager/README.md

 var YourApp = React.createClass({
   render: function() {
     var o = {
-      dataLength:this.props.data.length,
+      dataLength:this.props.data.length, // Your data's length.
-      handler: this.handlePaging,
+      handler: this.handlePaging, // Gets called when page is changed.
+You must implement your own.
+Otherwise crashes.
-      pageSize: this.props.pageSize,
+      pageSize: this.props.pageSize, // Max display count of your data.
-      currentPage: this.state.currentPage
+      currentPage: this.state.currentPage // Your current page should be set in your state.
     }
     var pager = Pager(o)
     return (